 Shayna R. Frieden

-Shayna graduated summa cum laude from ASU’s Sandra Day O’Connor College of Law with a certificate in trial advocacy and was admitted to practice in 2022, tying for first place on the Arizona bar exam.
+Shayna graduated summa cum laude from ASU’s Sandra Day O’Connor College of Law with a certificate in trial advocacy.
+She was admitted to practice in Arizona in 2022, tying for first place on the Arizona bar exam, as well as in California in 2023.

 During law school, Shayna earned a summer internship at Gallagher & Kennedy and an externship at the Arizona Court of Appeals, Division One, for Judge Bailey.
 She also served as a Co-Student Director for Legislating Criminal Justice Reform, was awarded the Pro Bono Service with Distinction award, and was a Certified Limited Practice Student for the Public Defender Clinic.